jxsvoboda/sycek/README.md

  * using truth value as an integer
  * using anything but `_Bool` or a thruth value where a truth value is expected
+ * computed expression value is not used
+ * specifically, ignoring return value of a function (TODO: this can be supressed on a per-function basis)
+ * unused variable
  * unused goto label
+ * constant should be long (or long long)

 Intermediate Representation
 ---------------------------